skh960630/CovidApp/README.md

 # CovidApp - Getting Started with Create React App

-This project was developed by the Thesis called : 'ANDROID AND IOS MOBILE APP COVID 19 DEVELOPMENT'
+This project was developed by the Thesis called : 'ANDROID AND IOS MOBILE APP COVID 19 DEVELOPMENT' in order to graduate Bachelor of Engineering (Honours) program at Macquarie University with the major of Software Engineering.

 ## Available Scripts